nperraud/download-celebA-HQ/README.md

 # download-celebA-HQ
 Python script to download and create the celebA-HQ dataset.

+**WARNING from the author.** I believe this script is broken since a few months (I have not try it for a while).
+I am really sorry about that.
+If you fix it, please share you solution in a PR so that everyone can benefit from it.

 To get the celebA-HQ dataset, you need to
  a) download the celebA dataset `download_celebA.py` ,
  b) download some extra files `download_celebA_HQ.py`,